 In looking for a fight

 (see The Complete Lyrics of Cole Porter, p.
 13-14).

 In 1914, King was planning to enroll in Columbia Law School (surely a loss to musical comedy), but instead he steered another, more unexpected, course.

 After the war King was employed for a time in the maritime division of the New York police, before achieving success in late thirties as a mystery novelist.
 All in all, surely one of your most interesting mystery author backgrounds!

-Well, in April 1934, Dillinger and his gang were holed-up at the Little Bohemian Lodge in the upstate Wisconsin village of Manitowish Waters.
+Well, in April 1934, Dillinger and his gang were holed-up at the Little Bohemia Lodge in the upstate Wisconsin village of Manitowish Waters.
 The lodge owner's wife managed to get a letter to the FBI, which launched a badly botched assault on the building, in the process killing a bystanding Civilian Conservation Corps worker, but failing to capture or kill Dillinger or any members of the gang.

 |Little Bohemia Lodge, site of a 1934 FBI-Dillinger altercation|